hossainchisty/Task-Tracking-Tool/README.md

 * API Documentation

-* Automated releases on GitHub.
+* Implemented automated version control, testing, and deployment processes on GitHub, resulting in more reliable and consistent releases.

 Technology: Express, MongoDB, NodeJS, Docker